 Heat matters just as much as seasoning.
 If food is not browned properly, flavor never develops.
 Browning onions until golden instead of just soft makes them sweeter and richer.
 Letting meat form a crust instead of stirring it constantly builds savory depth.
 Roasted vegetables need color on the edges to bring out their natural sugars.
 If everything is pale, soft, and steamed, the food will taste pale too.

 Overcrowding the pan is another way to end up with tasteless food.
 When too much food is packed into one skillet, moisture gets trapped and ingredients steam instead of sear.
 That means no caramelization, no crust, and no concentrated flavor.
 Give food space in the pan.
 Give the food some room to groove.
+This is a great tip when making my Italian stuffed chicken breasts or City Chicken.

 Fat also adds flavor.
 Butter, olive oil, cream, cheese, or pan drippings.
 These all give food richness and body.
 Without enough fat, dishes can taste thin even when seasoned correctly.
 This does not mean greasy food.
 I’m not saying to add Crisco shortening like my mom used to, but add a fat that adds something to the dish.
 Adding a dab of butter to a pan sauce before serving smooths it out.

 Texture also changes how flavor is perceived.
 If every bite is soft and greasy, your brain reads the whole dish as dull even if the seasoning is decent.
-Crunchy breadcrumbs, toasted nuts, crisp vegetables, crackly roasted edges—those contrasts make food feel alive.
+Crunchy breadcrumbs, toasted nuts, crisp vegetables, crackly roasted edges, those contrasts make food feel alive.

 Temperature affects flavor as well.
 Food served lukewarm loses impact.
 Hot dishes need to be hot enough to release aroma.
 Cold dishes need to be chilled properly so they taste crisp and fresh.